orlagh-sweeney/the-big-review/README.md

 ### Unresolved Bugs:
 1. Pagination:
 The site intended to paginate movie search results for better display and navigation.
 The django paginator feature did not work since the data was coming from an API rather than a database model.
 This issue has been left unresolved and will be addressed in the next iteration of the project.

+2. Automated Tests:
+After implentation of Pandas dataframe to store review_likes data, a number of automated tests began to throw errors relating to lines 93 and 94 of views.py.
+3 out of 6 tests were fixed by creating a reviewlikes object within the test, while 3 tests continue to throw errors.
+This is related to the database being empty at that point of the code, creating a reviewlikes object in these 3 tests did not resolve the issue.
+Further debugging and testing is required to resolve these errors.
+Automated tests currently throwing errors:
+    - test_can_delete_review
+    - test_can_like_review
+    - test_can_unlike_review

 ## Deployment
 The program was developed in Gitpod.
 It was then commited and pushed to GitHub.